My father abandoned me — Why?

 My father left my mother before I was born.
 They had a good relationship and were happy, but then my mom became pregnant with me.
-She had trouble telling my father, who was only eighteen at the time, and said she didn't expect him to play a roll in my life.
-So he left.
+She had trouble telling my father, who was only eighteen at the time, and said she didn't expect him to play a role in my life.
+So, he left.

 While your father may have left for a variety of reasons, it may not be possible for you (or anyone for that matter) to fully understand his reasons and the context in which he left.
 With that being said, as you grow older and have more life experiences of your own, you may develop a better understanding about the circumstances surrounding your father's departure.
 What IS possible and what may prove helpful to you right now, is developing a better understanding about how his leaving has affected you.
 By doing this, you may find yourself at a more peaceful place.